 When we are faithful to bring to the Betrothal Parlor the best we have in sh'ma response to our Divine Bridegroom's call the Holy One is faithful to take whatever we bring and cover it, overspreading it with whatever our best needs to make it perfect.
-The Holy One always provides a kafar - a supernatural protocol for providing what is lacking in and insufficient about - for each individual in the camp from the least to the greatest.
+The Holy One always provides a kafar - a supernatural protocol for providing what is lacking in and insufficient about - each individual in the camp.